roman-milk/roman-milk.github.io/teen-slut-spreads-for-married-men.md

  The older sister's voice had that know-it-all confidence, as she drove the two of them away from the restaurant.
 "See?
 I was right."

  Sinking into the passenger seat, exhausted and sore, Fallon didn't respond.
 She was thinking to herself -- damn she was right, married cock is great!
-Report_Story #1